 Homemade treats can cut costs and let you control ingredients—perfect for budget-friendly pet care.
 Many dogs love simple peanut butter bakes, while most cats prefer fish-based flavors.
 Try the easy ideas below, or browse more wallet-friendly meal inspiration in our Frugal Meal Planning: Eat Well for $50/Week guide:

-Safety note: Use peanut butter without xylitol; never feed grapes/raisins, chocolate, onions/garlic; cats may be lactose-sensitive—skip dairy or use pet-safe alternatives.
+Safety note: Use peanut butter without xylitol; never feed grapes/raisins, chocolate, onions/garlic; most cats are lactose intolerant—skip dairy or use pet-safe alternatives.

 Preventing Food Waste